 Munchmuseet is undeniably the attraction I was most excited for and unfortunately, most disappointed with.
 It was only a 5-minute walk from our hotel, so we decided to pay a visit to see Edvard Munch’s most famous painting – The Scream.

-Tickets typically cost 120 NOK (£10) for adults and 60 NOK (£5) for students, but once we arrived, we were informed that entrance was free due to a very limited number of paintings currently on display.
+Tickets typically cost 120 NOK (£10) for adults and 60 NOK (£5) for students, but once we arrived, they informed us that entrance was free due to a very limited number of paintings currently on display.
 Naturally, The Scream wasn’t there, and there was only one small exhibition hall.

 According to their website, once the Museum moves to a new location in Bjørvika later this year, The Scream will always be on display.
 What I found interesting is the fact that museum visitors can vote which of the exhibits from the Museum’s collection deserve to be put on display in the new location and which should be hidden away.